Salma-Bhar-CWRU/Portfolio/README.md

 **Code:** [Jupiter Notebook File](https://github.com/Salma-Bhar-CWRU/Salma-Bhar-Portfolio/blob/main/PredictingHappinessIndexUsingML.ipynb)

 ### Detecting Objects in Autonomous Driving
-**Goal:** To develop a 3D object detection system that enhances the safety and accuracy of autonomous vehicles by identifying and classifying objects in real-time.

 **Description:** This project with Latitude AI aims to developed a 3D object detection system for autonomous driving.
 We utilized Detectron2 and DepthAnything to process over 34,000 samples from the nuScenes dataset.
 We implemented a method enhancing 2D detections with depth to approximate a 3D scene understanding.
 Delivered a comprehensive project report and a functional model for self-driving car safety.
 This project advanced vehicle safety and autonomy by leveraging machine learning and data science.

 **Skills:** Team Work, Project Management, Depth estimation, Data Visualizaion, Data processing.